smaurice101/readthedocs/docs/source/tmlbuilds.rst

        in the raw_data_topic.
 NOTE: if you DO NOT include

        \-\-entity\-\- then TML will search the rtmsstream as usual.

+       **NOTE: You can specify search terms from differenct topics.**

+       For example, if rtmsstream=topic1,topic2 and

+       searchterms=search1;search2 - then TML will apply

+       search1 to topic1, and search2 to topic2.
+This is

+       convenient for more complex and varied logs.
    * - rememberpastwindows
      - This is the number of past sliding time windows you want